kevinolega/callcentertrainingtips/start.md

 ## You Are Wasting Your Time With Other Programs

-I put this together because call center schools and call center training programs don't help people get better at English.
+I put this together because call center schools and call center training programs don't help Filipinos get better at English.

 ## I Use The Best Training Methods Develped By The Smartest People In The World